Family of singer Chris Cornell sues doctor over his death

 The lawsuit, which seeks damages to be determined later, also names anonymous staffers at Koblin’s office as defendants.

-Cornell’s oldest daughter, 18-year-old Toni Cornell, is also named as a defendant, but the lawsuit emphasizes that she is a nominal defendant only, as required by law because she is heir to her father’s estate.
+Cornell’s oldest daughter, 18-year-old Lillian Jean Cornell-Silver, is also named as a defendant, but the lawsuit emphasizes that she is only included for procedural reasons.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)